 Demographic Alignment:

-- The demographic characteristics of the normative sample are aligned with those reported by the U.S. Bureau of the Census in 2011.
-This ensures that the normative data are representative of the broader population, contributing to the reliability and generalizability of the assessment results.
+• The demographic characteristics of this normative sample are consistent with those described by the U.S. Bureau of the Census (2011).
+Thus, the normative data are generalisable to the population at large, increasing reliability and generalisability of the assessment.

 Interpretation Guide in the Examiner’s Manual: